markkizz/CC4-Maid-pro/README.md

 ## 📖 Description

-- Maid Pro is an web application for group cc4 learner
+- Maid Pro is a web application for group cc4 learner
-- Maid Pro is an web application about Employer and Maid matcher
+- Maid Pro is a web application about Employer and Maid matcher

 ## 💡 Getting Start